kubernetes/website/content/en/docs/contribute/intermediate.md

 ### SIG members documenting new features

-If you are a member of a SIG developing a new feature for Kubernetes, you need to work with sig-docs to be sure your feature is documented in time for the release.
+If you are a member of a SIG developing a new feature for Kubernetes, you need to work with SIG Docs to be sure your feature is documented in time for the release.
 Check the
 [feature tracking spreadsheet](https://github.com/kubernetes/sig-release/tree/master/releases)
 or check in the #sig-release Slack channel to verify scheduling details and